Social research: Respect for persons

 The principle of respect for persons holds that (a) individuals should be respected as autonomous agents capable of making their own decisions, and that (b) subjects with diminished autonomy deserve special considerations.
 A cornerstone of this principle is the use of informed consent.

 Beneficence

 The principle of beneficence holds that (a) the subjects of research should be protected from harm, and, (b) the research should bring tangible benefits to society.
 By this definition, research with no scientific merit is automatically considered unethical.

 Justice

 The principle of justice states the benefits of research should be distributed fairly.
 The definition of fairness used is case-dependent, varying between "(1) to each person an equal share, (2) to each person according to individual need, (3) to each person according to individual effort, (4) to each person according to societal contribution, and (5) to each person according to merit."

-Types of method
+Types of methods

 The following list of research methods is not exhaustive: